ShivangM-Dev/ShivangM-Dev/README.md

 Fun Facts:

-I prefer backend problems with UI polish
+I prefer backend problems over UI polish

-I like building things more than talking about them Debugging is half the job
+I like building things more than talking about them

+Debugging is half the job

-Hobbies: coding, gym, learning systems and football
+Hobbies: coding, gym, learning systems, football